SENSUIKAN!

 10 August 1942:

 SubDiv 4 is deactivated.
-The I-26 is reassigned to Captain Ono Ryojiro's SubDiv 2 in Rear Admiral Yamazaki's SubRon 1, Sixth Fleet.
+I-26 is reassigned to Captain Ono Ryojiro's SubDiv 2 in Rear Admiral Yamazaki's SubRon 1, Sixth Fleet.

 15 August 1942:

-The I-26 departs Yokosuka for Truk on her third war patrol with the I-9, -15, -17 and the I-19.
+at 0930, I-26 departs Yokosuka for Truk on her third war patrol in company of I-9, I-15, I-17 and I-19.

 20 August 1942:

 250 miles SE of Guadalcanal.
-Early in the morning, a Shortland-based Kawanishi H6K "Mavis" flying boat from the Yokohama NAG sights an American Task Force formed around the USS LONG ISLAND (AVG-1, later CVE-1) steaming towards Guadalcanal at 14 knots.
+Early in the morning, a Shortland-based Kawanishi H6K "Mavis" flying boat from the Yokohama NAG sights an American Task Force formed around USS LONG ISLAND (AVG-1, later CVE-1) steaming towards Guadalcanal at 14 knots.
 Vice Admiral Komatsu orders ComSubRon 1, Rear Admiral Yamazaki to deploy the I-26 and his other submarines E of San Cristobal to intercept the enemy carriers.
 (They are too late.
-The LONG ISLAND catapults 19 Grumman F4F Marine "Wildcat" fighters and 12 Douglas SBD Marine "Dauntless" dive-bombers.
+LONG ISLAND catapults 19 Grumman F4F Marine "Wildcat" fighters and 12 Douglas SBD Marine "Dauntless" dive-bombers.
 They are the first aircraft to land on "Henderson" Field, Guadalcanal, home of the soon-to-be named "Cactus Air Force").

 23 August 1942:

 SE of the Solomon Islands.
-The I-26 arrives in her assigned area to form a picket line.
+I-26 arrives in her assigned area to form a picket line.
 After her arrival, she surfaces only at night.

 24 August 1942: The Battle of the Eastern Solomons: